peterscardera/wksp-module-2-js-6-fundamentals-2/6-lecture-3-functions.md

 // Example
 someFunc = () => {
     return 'bacon';
+    return 'd' // this will never get reached as well ANYTHING UNDER RETURN GETS IGNORED
 }

 console.log(someFunc());
 ```

 `return` is the end of the line...

 ---